dreamsyntax/ff-videoscripts/README.md

 ### What does this do

+Are you too lazy or too impatient to use [HandBrake](https://handbrake.fr/) or other conversion solutions?
+Set this up once and rapid conversions await!

-All scripts scan the current folder, and batch convert / output as an mp4.
+All scripts scan the current folder, and batch convert / output as an `mp4`.
 The " - mkv" just means thats what files it will look/convert from.

-"720x480.sh" takes in any mp4, and makes 720x480 optimized mp4.
+"mp4 - 720x480.sh" takes in any `mp4`, and makes 720x480 optimized `mp4`.

-"1920x1080 - mkv.sh" takes in any mkv, and makes 1920x1080 optimized mp4.
+"mkv - 1920x1080.sh" takes in any `mkv`, and makes 1920x1080 optimized `mp4`.

 All scripts are just modified version of this:
 ```bash